mROS-base/mros2-mbed/README.md

   - [ROS 2 Humble Hawksbill](https://docs.ros.org/en/humble/index.html) on Ubuntu 22.04 LTS
   - [ROS 2 Foxy Fitzroy](https://docs.ros.org/en/foxy/index.html) on Ubuntu 20.04 LTS
 - Network setting
-  - Make sure both the device and the host are connected to the wired network with the following setting, since they are statically configured to the board (if you want to change them, please edit both `app.cpp` and `include/rtps/config.h`).
+  - Make sure both the device and the host are connected to the wired network with the following setting, since they are statically configured to the board.
-    - IP address: 192.168.11.x
-      - .2 will be assigned to the board
+    - IP address: 192.168.11.2 (that will be assigned to the board)
     - Netmask: 255.255.255.0
     - Gateway: 192.168.11.1
+      - You can configure them by editing `platform/mros2-platform.h`.
+      - Note that we have not confirmed the operation using DHCP setting yet.
+So you cannot comment out the `#define MROS2_IP_ADDRESS_STATIC` line to assign static IP address.
   - The firewall on the host (Ubuntu) needs to be disabled for ROS 2 (DDS) communication (e.g. `$ sudo ufw disable`).
   - If the host is connected to the Internet other than wired network (e.g., Wi-Fi), communication with mros2 may not work properly.
 In that case, please turn off them.